jrdupuis/UFSCar_IntTax/WGS_and_GATK.md

+## Read mapping and SNP calling using GATK

 To download from NCBI, we're going to need to use SRAtoolkit which is available [here](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit)

 Here's a list of SRA accessions that we can deal with